 I would suggest that a checklist of things that should be done be implemented to ensure that everything is covered.
 Some of the issues that need to be looked at are (but are not limited to):

 • It is a good idea to make sure that your important documentation is stored in a fireproof safe or cabinet.

-• If the ‘back ups’ of your electronic data is outsourced to someone, make sure that they are actually doing the back ups – insist on a report of some sort (every time that they do the back up) that evidences that a back up has in fact taken place.
+• If the ‘backups’ of your electronic data is outsourced to someone, make sure that they are actually doing the backups – insist on a report of some sort (every time that they do the backup) that evidence that a backup has in fact taken place.

 • Access to your premises both after hours as well as when you are away should also be monitored, especially if you have a skeleton staff on duty or no staff at all.
 People floating about, when there shouldn’t be anyone about at all could be a potential problem.

 • Make sure that security personnel know exactly who is allowed access and who isn’t.
 Make sure that your security personnel check the perimeter on a regular, irregular basis and that they report on everything that is both normal and out of the norm.
 Incident logs are necessary, especially after hours or when the company is closed for the holidays.